FlohGro-dev/Draftist/Action Descriptions.md

 ### task with description & settings from draft

-> This Action creates a task from the title (first line) of the current draft in Todoist with settings from prompts and the body of the draft as description.
+> This Action creates a task from the title (first line) of the current draft in Todoist with settings (due date, project, labels) from prompts and the body of the draft as description.
 This means that the first line of the current draft will be used as the content of the task and everything else will be used as the description.
 > After Success Setting: Trash

 ### task with description & settings from prompt

-> This Action creates a task in Todoist with content, description and settings from prompts.
+> This Action creates a task in Todoist with content, description and settings (due date, project, labels) from prompts.
 The first line of the text in the "add task with description & settings" prompt will be used as the content of the task and everything else will be used as the description.
 > After Success Setting: Nothing

-### []

->
+## Create multiple tasks

+### tasks with same settings from draft

+> This Action creates a task for each line in the current draft.
+Each task will use the same settings (due date, project, labels) you select in the displayed prompts.
-> After Success Setting:
+> After Success Setting: Trash

-### []

->
+### tasks with same settings from prompt

+> This Action will create a new task in Todoist for each line you type into the displayed prompt.
+Each task will use the same settings (due date, project, labels) you select in the displayed prompts.
-> After Success Setting:
+> After Success Setting: Nothing

-### []

->
+### tasks with individual settings from draft

+> This Action creates a task for each line in the current draft.
+The settings (due date, project, label) can be set individually for each task in displayed prompts
-> After Success Setting:
+> After Success Setting: Trash

-### []

->
+### tasks with individual settings from draft

+> This Action creates a task for each line you type in the first prompt.
+The settings (due date, project, label) can be set individually for each task in displayed prompts
-> After Success Setting:
+> After Success Setting Nothing

 ### []